mbeckem/tiro/IDEAS.md

-# TODO LIST

--   VM: MUST NOT cache the internal data pointers because the gc will move objects in the future

 # IDEAS

 -   Compiler: Analyzer: variables must not be used until they have been initialized in the current code path